 If you’re prescribed Zoloft® (a.k.a., sertraline, a selective serotonin reuptake inhibitor), you may have wondered whether or not it’s safe to take melatonin with your antidepressants.

-Using melatonin with antidepressant drugs may potentially increase your risk of some side effects, including sedation.
+The use of melatonin with antidepressant drugs may potentially increase your risk of some side effects, including sedation.
 As such, it’s important that you talk to your healthcare provider before you use these medications together.

-For most people, melatonin is a safe supplement for short-term use.
-However, like many other supplements, it may cause side effects.
-Of these, the most common are nausea, drowsiness, daytime sleepiness and headaches.
+For most people, melatonin is a safe supplement for short-term use in controlling sleep problems.
+However, like many other supplements, it may cause side effects, according to an article published in the journal, StatPearls.

 Because of this, it’s best to talk to your healthcare provider before using melatonin and Zoloft at the same time.
 They’ll be able to tell you about potential safety risks and offer personalized help to make sure that you stay safe while using your medication.

-Insomnia is one of the more common side effects of antidepressants such as Zoloft.
+The sleep disorder insomnia is one of the more common side effects of antidepressants such as Zoloft.
 In fact, data from clinical trials shows that 20 percent of people who use Zoloft report at least some degree of insomnia during treatment.